weirdbeardgame/Twitch-Plays/README.md

 **A:** this program automatically generates a commands.txt file that can be used in conjunction with OBS to show what's currently on queue.

+**Q:** What are the set commands?

+**A:** Up, Down, Left, Right, Cross, Circle, Triangle, Square, Start, Select The entire thing is setup for now at least like a PlayStation controller.
+Remapable commands coming soon.

 **Built with:**
  Nlohmann json library: https://github.com/nlohmann/json